DavidAmunga/sendke/README.md

 ## 🚀 How to Use

-1. Enter your phone number
+1. Enter your phone number / till / paybill
 2. Enter your name
 3. Click "GET YOUR MONEY POSTER"
 4. Share the downloaded image: